anthanh17/go-simple-bank/docs.md

 DELETE FROM authors
 WHERE id = ?;
 ```

 4. Final: run command gen code golang

 ```
 sqlc generate
 ```

+## Unit testing Go database CRUD

+- In Golang, we have a convention to put test file in the same folder with the code
+- And the name of the test file should end with the `test suffix`
+- In the same folder: account.sql.go and account_test.go

 =============================================================

 # A clean way to implement database transaction in Golang